 Without exception, everyone we told that we were going to Plano, Texas said, where?
 It’s true what they say, everything is bigger in Texas so be sure to pack your appetite and stretchy pants to this unexpected foodie find.
 This is why it made the list of Best Places To Visit For Food Travel.

 We really love to visit college towns in the United States.
 One, in particular, is Ann Arbor.
 This Midwestern town is home to a lot more than just the Big House.
 It’s a foodie destination and one that has a lot to do.
 If you’re looking for a great long weekend place put Ann Arbor on your list.

 We were so excited to visit Portland, Maine for WITS 2019 (Women in Travel Summit).
 It’s always a good time to see our female travel writing friends, learn more from experts and experience a new destination.
 We tasted our way around the town sampling probably too many lobster rolls (is there such a thing) and got outside of town to experience Harpswell, too.

 We lived in Wisconsin for just about 3 years and we learned just how beautiful this state is.
 It’s full of great outdoor activities and lots of tasty food spots.

 We just love this town on Lake Michigan located between Milwaukee and Chicago.
 It’s a wonderful local visit for folks in the Midwest but particularly for the Chicagoland area.
 Just over an hour away you’ll get a quiet lakefront experience with big-town amenities.
 Here’s why we think its a place to visit for food travel:

-More Best Places To Visit For Food Travel to Discover in 2020
+More Best Places To Visit For Food Travel to Discover